kuvivek/drivingTheoryInGermany/README.md

 522. What should be noted when loading vehicles?
 ✅ Loads that project beyond the retro-reflectors by more than 1 m, must be labelled
 ✅ Loads more than 2.50 m high may not project forwards by more than 50 cm
-❌It is not necessary to secure heavy loads
+❌ It is not necessary to secure heavy loads
 **Comment**:  To ensure that other road users (e.g. cyclists, vehicles in front) are not endangered, the load may only protrude forwards from a
 height of 2.50 m or more.
 And even then only a maximum of 50 cm.
 If the load protrudes more than 1 meter beyond the rear reflectors, it must
 be made visible to following vehicles.